mass9/Basic_Cpp_Programms/README.md

 The codes are basics , reliable and simple.
 As the program Serial Number increasing => The Fun will be increase

-I hope you will enjoy codes of HackerEarth ...
+I hope you will enjoy codes...

-Many thanks HackerEarth community !
+These are the ramdom Collection from different Websites  !

-any suggestion and contribution .. will be welcome
+any suggestion and contribution ..
+Will be Welcome